jentery/508v4/keywords.md

 * **design charrette**: participants rapidly generate ideas and rotate through small groups to bring ideas forward (see Martin and Hanington)
 * **design as inquiry**: treating design as a mode or line of research, as opposed to rendering it to be a quality of an object or a property inherent to an object (see Daniela Rosner)
 * **design fiction**: the use of prototype objects that tell stories about possible near futures (see Julian Bleecker)
+* **design for cause**: find the factors that caused an effect, and design those factors into your game to guide players and procedures; the  emphasis is on why something happened (see Pulsipher)
+* **design for effect**: identify an effect that represents history or an event, and then design toward experience of that effect; the emphasis is on what happened (see Pulsipher)
 * **diegetic action**: action that contributes to the theme or narrative development of a game (see Alexander Galloway)
 * **Elito method**: observation (what did you see, read, or hear?), judgment (what is your opinion about it?), value (what values were at work?), concept/sketch (what can a team/person do to address the issues?), and key metaphor (what is the hook or tagline?) (see Martin and Hanington)
+* **entry points**: good entry points feature minimal barriers, points of prospect, and progressive lures (entry points should survey available options and provide visible navigation options as well as orientation cues) (see Lidwell, Holden, and Butler)
 * **feature or scope creep**: when projects continue to expand by adding new features or expanding their scope of inquiry/engagement; adding features adds complexity, which may be time-consuming; some people create milestones to "freeze" a project; questions to help prevent creep include, Could the new idea or component stand on its own?
 Is it actually a new project?
 What exactly will it improve?
 Can it wait?
 Have you slept on it?
 How much more work will it produce, and for whom?
 How much more time will it require?
 What could instead be removed, revised, or changed? (see Lidwell, Holden, and Butler)
 * **five hat racks**: info can be organized five ways (category or similarity, time, location, alphabet, and continuum or magnitude) (see Lidwell, Holden, and Butler)
 * **flexibility trade-off**: some argue that usability and performance decrease as flexibility of a design increases (see Lidwell, Holden, and Butler)